PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 	SYMBOL_X = '❎'
 * New dark themes - dark grey 8, dark grey 9, dark green 9, dark purple 7
 * When closing window no longer deletes the tkroot variable and rows but instead set to None
-* Changd no-titlebar code to use try/except.
+* Changed no-titlebar code to use try/except.
 Previously removed for Mac due to tk 8.6.10 errors calling wm_overrideredirect
 * Fix for Column/window element justification
 * New vertical_alignment parm for Column, Frame, pin
 * New layout helper functions - vtop/vcenter/vbottom - Can pass an element or a row of elements